videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track.md

 ### `How to Setup Custom Video Track ?`

 The custom track can be configured both before and after the meeting is initialized.
-Following are the methods that help in doing so.
+Following are the methods that help in doing so:

 1. [Setting up a Custom Track while initialization of the meeting](#1-setup-custom-track-while-initialization-of-the-meeting)
 2. [Setting up a Custom Track with methods](#2-setup-custom-track-with-methods)

 ##### 1. Setting up a Custom Track while initialization of the meeting

-If you are passing `webcamEnabled: true` in the `config` of `MeetingProvider` and want to use custom tracks from start of the meeting, you can pass a custom track in the `config` as shown below.
+If you are enabling the webcam (`webcamEnabled: true`) in the `config` of `MeetingProvider` and wish to use custom tracks from the start of the meeting, you can pass a custom track in the `config` as demonstrated below.

 :::caution
-Custom Track will not apply on `webcamEnabled: false` configuration.
+Custom Track will not apply on the `webcamEnabled: false` configuration.
 :::

 ##### Example